developmentseed/jekyll-ga/README.md

 * The `start` and `end` indicate the time range of data you want to query.
 They are parsed using Ruby's `Chronic` gem, so you can include relative or absolute dates, such as `now`, `yesterday`, `last month`, `2 weeks ago`.
 See [Chronic's documentation](https://github.com/mojombo/chronic#examples) for more options.
 * The `metrics` value is what you want to measure from your Google Analytics data.
 Usually this will be `ga:pageviews` or `ga:visits`, but it can be any metric available in Google Analytics.
 Specify only one.
 See the [Google Analytics Query Explorer](http://ga-dev-tools.appspot.com/explorer/?csw=1) to experiment with different metrics.
 (Your `dimension` should always be `ga:pagePath`).
 I recommend you the following string `ga:pageviews,ga:bounceRate,ga:sessions,ga:users,ga:newUsers`.
 * The `segment` and `filters` keys are optional parameters for your query.
 See the [Google Analytics Query Explorer](http://ga-dev-tools.appspot.com/explorer/?csw=1) for a description of how to use them, or just leave them out.
-* The `sort` key can be `true` or `false`.
-If `true`, your posts will be sorted first by your Google Analytics metic, then chronologically as is the default.
-If `false` or not specified, your posts will sort as usual.

 New params in v2: